Functional connectivity ensemble method to enhance BCI performance (FUCONE): Materials and Methods

 \subsection{Dataset for preliminary study}

 To identify the most suited parameters, we worked with a publicly available dataset~\cite{cho_eeg_2017}.
 The authors performed a BCI experiment of left and right hands motor imagery with a 64-channel EEG montage.
 The sessions were composed of five to six runs each.
 For more details on the dataset, the reader can refer to the description provided by Cho et al \cite{cho_eeg_2017}.
-For a sake of efficiency and to get a subset of representative subjects, we preselected the five most and the five least responsive subjects.
+For a sake of efficiency and to get a subset of representative subjects, we preselected the five most and the five least responsive subjects, based on the classification accuracy obtained at the individual level.
 For that purpose, we based our selection on the FgMDM classification scores, which corresponds in our case to the state-of-the-art classification algorithm in motor imagery-based BCI \cite{barachant2010riemannian, barachant_classification_2013}.
+We preselected the subjects 14, 43, 50, 35 \& 3 (as the most responsive subjects) and 38, 40, 17, 7 \& 29 (as the least responsive subjects).
 For a given FC estimator, a time window of [0s, 3s] was considered.

 To verify the generalization property of our approach, we conducted a replicability analysis on several datasets.
 The details are provided in section~\ref{sec:repli}.